tatjam/ospgl-docs/lua.md

 will emit a warning if you `dofile / loadfile` a file which begins with `g_`, as it may not have intended behavior.

 Note that scripts without any prefix are either not meant to be included, or don't care which method you use.

+#### Environment of included scripts
+- If you use `require`, the script will be run in the global environment.
+For normal use, this means that the only global available is `osp` and you have no access to any of the globals of the script you are included from.
+Of course, on a planet generation script you will not have access to `osp` and so on.
+- If you use `dofile`, the script is on the same environment as the calling script, and may access **global** variables defined in said environment and similar.
+Abusing this behaviour to pass data is discouraged as it can result in very confusing code, but if you are simply breaking down a file into components, this may be of great utility.